 Applicants need to show that a good level of community engagement has been carried out and that there is genuine community support for the project, including plans for ongoing community engagement.

 The Community Energy Fund is a national scheme funded by the Department for Energy Security and Net Zero.
 The five Local Net Zero Hubs across England will be delivering the fund, with the Midlands Net Zero Hub supporting projects in the Midlands.
+Please read through the guidance below and send your completed application form to the Community Energy Fund inbox.

 If your community groups is in another region, you can apply through your Local Net Zero Hub: Greater South East Net Zero Hub, South West Net Zero Hub, North East and Yorkshire Net Zero Hub, or North West Net Zero Hub.